 The following scenario happens too frequently.
 An organization creates an account at ElectionsOnline; the point of contact for that account leaves; that person’s replacement comes on board and is assigned the responsibility of managing an election and creates a new account instead of using that organization’s existing account.
 The system does not permit two accounts with the same organization name, so there is that safeguard in place to discourage this from happening, but it’s possible to modify the name of an organization by just one character (perhaps by using an abbreviation) to create what is essentially a duplicate account.
 There are several reasons why this careless approach is bad for an organization, such as:

 - ElectionsOnline archives your election results.
-These results are found by logging into your account and clicking the select list under the Election Results Archive heading.
-When a client creates duplicate accounts, they have no central place to retrieve results from all previous elections.
+These results are accessible in your account, but when a client creates duplicate accounts, they have no central place to retrieve results from previous elections.